byui-cse/cse212-csharp/docs/lesson01/welcome.md

     * You will learn programming skills and techniques and apply them to data structures.
     * You will complete practice problems with other students and discuss the solutions together.
     * Your individual assignments will be similar to the practice problems.
-* Phase 2 - Teach (Lessons 6-9)
+* Phase 2 - Teach (Lessons 6-10)
     * You will learn complex data structures and rely on your skills discovered in the Prepare phase.
     * You will have a set of problems to individually solve each week.
     * You will meet with other students for a set amount of time each week to collaborate on these problems (without sharing code).
-* Phase 3 - Prove (Lessons 10-14)
+* Phase 3 - Prove (Lessons 11-14)
     * You will demonstrate what you learned in the Prepare and Teach phases by completing a final individual project.
     * Class time will be given to work on your final project.

 This course is designed to provide opportunities for you to learn with your peers while at the same time demonstrating your personal mastery of the material.
 You should only collaborate with other students as directed in the assignments.
-When working with TA's, tutors, and other individuals outside of class, you should not seek or receive direct help in answering a problem that you were expected to answer on your own.
+When working with AI, TA's, tutors, and other individuals outside of class, you should not seek or receive direct help in answering a problem that you were expected to answer on your own.
 You should seek help to learn course material and then demonstrate your understanding on your own.

 Many programming problems in this course have solutions that with some effort could be found online.
 You should resist the temptation to use online solutions in favor of solving the problems on your own.
 For this purpose, many of the assignments will require written responses in addition to C# code.
 When you interview with potential employers, you will not have the luxury of a web search engine to help you answer the question.
 You will need to be prepared to articulate your answers clearly to others.
 The successful CSE 212 student will gain this skill.